usgs/shakemap/doc_source/manual4_0/tg_validation.rst

 are those of the January 17, 1994, Northridge, California earthquake.
 :num:`Figure #validation-test-thirteen` is an image of 3.0 s PSA.
-It shows that the coastline and other major features of the Vs30 map are in the proper orientation.
+It shows that the coastline and other geographic features of the Vs30 map are in the proper orientation.
-This test also used two generic amplification files that covered the same geographic area: one file had values of 1.0 for the northern half of the grid, and 0.0 for the southern half, while the second file had values of 1.0 for the western half and 0.0 for the eastern half.
+This test also uses two generic amplification files that cover the same geographic area: one file has values of 1.0 for the northern half of the grid, and 0.0 for the southern half, while the second file has values of 1.0 for the western half and 0.0 for the eastern half.
 Thus, the northwest quadrant has a combined amplification of 2.0, the northeast and southwest quadrants have amplification factors of 1.0, and the southeast quadrant has an